-This plant grows in dense colonies in high parts of salt and brackish tidal marshes and is very common in parts of the marsh that are irregularly flooded by tides.
-It can also be found on beaches, dunes and tidal flats.
+Salt and brackish tidal marshes; very common in parts of the marsh that are irregularly flooded by tides; also found on beaches, dunes and tidal flats

 Found near the shores of the middle and lower Chesapeake Bay and its tidal creeks and rivers.

 Saltmeadow cordgrass has drooping, wiry, dark green leaves.
 Leaves grow 6 to 12 inches in length.
 The leaves are shiny on top and rough on the bottom.
 Spikes of tiny, overlapping florets bloom in June to October.
 The rhizomes (underground portion of a plant’s stem) are long and slender.
 Saltmeadow cordgrass grows 1 to 4 feet tall.

 Saltmeadow cordgrass usually reproduces asexually when its long, underground rhizomes spread and form new stems.
 It also produces seeds sparsely.